All Episodes

 They had a dream, they had ambition, and they pursued it.

-And now, after all of that, you're gonna blame them for problems created by the elected political class.
+Now, after all of that, you're going to blame them for problems created by the elected political class?

 That is what's wrong with all this.

-Just waiting for them to tap to take these people out, whereas all the conventional wisdom has a Democrat winning the presidency next year.
+Look at, I really, I look at this presidential campaign and the Republicans have a gold mine just waiting for them to tap, to take these people out, whereas all the conventional wisdom has a Democrat winning the presidency next year.

 Conventional wisdom is nothing more when you boil it all down to consensus.